Higher-Order Corrections to Scrambling Dynamics in Brownian Spin SYK Models: Discussion

-The generating function method employed in this work relies on an approximation: the transfer matrix is extended to infinite dimensions while retaining \(1/N\) as the perturbative parameter.
-This extension is natural within the formalism but introduces an uncontrolled error.
-Qualitatively, this approximation is justified in the \textit{dilute limit} where the average operator size is much smaller than \(N\).
-However, a quantitative error estimate is not provided here.
-Numerically, we expect that, at least in the dilute limit, the error from this infinite-dimensional extension is exponentially suppressed in large \(N\), whereas the error from the perturbative \(1/N\) expansion is only algebraically suppressed.
-Therefore, the perturbative generating function expansion is expected to be valid, and we aim to furnish a rigorous mathematical proof in future work.
-The validity and error estimation of this method beyond the dilute limit remain open questions for future exploration.
+The generating-function method used in this work relies on extending the finite transfer matrix to an infinite-dimensional one while retaining its explicit $N$-dependence.
+This step is natural within the dilute regime, where the average operator size remains much smaller than $N$, but it also introduces an approximation whose rigorous error estimate is not provided here.
+Numerically, we expect that in the dilute regime the error associated with this infinite-dimensional extension is strongly suppressed at large $N$, while the perturbative error from the $1/N$ expansion is only algebraically suppressed.
+A more systematic mathematical justification of this point would be desirable.
+The validity of the method beyond the dilute regime, where saturation and finite-$N$ effects become important, remains an open question.

-A related technical point is that the underlying calculation concerns time evolution governed by a non-Hermitian Hamiltonian (or Liouvillian) matrix.
-The perturbative expansion in \(1/N\) can, in principle, be formulated within an interaction picture framework.
-Conceptually, such an interaction picture approach does not require the infinite-dimensional extension inherent to the generating function method but would involve repeated direct matrix multiplications, which are computationally cumbersome.
-The generating function approximation effectively translates these matrix operations into manipulations of differential operators, offering significant calculational simplicity.
-We speculate that for scenarios far from the dilute limit, the direct interaction picture method might be more robust.

-The operator-size evolution equation derived here bears structural similarity to the equation governing \(\varphi_n\) (${d\over dt} \varphi_n=\sum_m M_{nm}\varphi_m$) in the calculation of Krylov complexity.
-The key difference lies in their respective transfer matrices $M$.
-For the \(\varphi_n\)-equation, the non-zero elements of the transfer matrix are distributed along two sub-diagonals, which generally precludes a simple lower-triangular structure and thus hinders exact solvability.
-Consequently, orthogonal polynomial methods are typically employed for its analysis.
-Perturbative approaches to Krylov complexity have been considered previously but appear to face significant challenges.
-Nevertheless, exploring the applicability of the present generating function-based perturbation theory to Krylov complexity remains an intriguing possibility for future work.

-Several directions for future work are suggested.
-Extending the present analysis beyond the dilute limit would allow one to address saturation and finite-$N$ effects in a controlled manner, potentially connecting to Haar-random or fully chaotic regimes.
-It would also be interesting to explore whether similar parity-protected or sectorized metastable dynamics arise for higher-body interactions or in spatially structured systems.
-Finally, connecting the operator growth picture developed here more directly to experimentally accessible observables—such as OTOCs or randomized measurement protocols—could help bridge the gap between abstract scrambling diagnostics and realistic quantum platforms.